 If the adoption involves a child who is a citizen or resident of the United States, qualified adoption expenses will be eligible for reimbursement if the adoption proceedings are finalized or formally terminated.

 This plan covers documented, eligible expenses for a single adoption up to a maximum of $15,000 per family.
 For the simultaneous adoption of two children, the maximum reimbursement will be $30,000 per family for all eligible expenses.

 Requests must be received within 90 days of the adoption.
 Reimbursements are paid via payroll.
 In accordance with IRS requirements, reimbursements are subject to FICA and Medicare taxes, which will be withheld when paid.
 Reimbursements are not subject to federal income tax withholding and are also exempt from state income tax withholding in most states, including Maryland.
 The reimbursement will be reflected in box 12 of your W-2.
 Because there are income limits associated with the exclusion and possible differences between state and federal regulations, we recommend that employees seek tax advice regarding this benefit.

 Reimbursement under the plan is limited to one adoption process during any two-year period.

-The following expenses are covered under JHU’s Adoption Assistance Plan:
+The following expenses are reimbursable under JHU’s Adoption Assistance Plan:

-- Reasonable and customary public and private agency fees permitted or required under the law of the state having jurisdiction over the adoption
+- Adoption fees – reasonable and customary public and private agency fees that are permitted or required under the law of the state or country having jurisdiction over the adoption;

 To participate in JHU’s Adoption Assistance Plan, submit a completed adoption plan form to Johns Hopkins University, Office of Benefits Services, Johns Hopkins at Eastern, 1101 E. 33rd St., Suite C020, Baltimore, MD 21218, or fax to 443-997-6812.